-Jones and his fellow researchers had initial success testing the design in computer simulations and in field tests of prototypes, built from commercially available parts.
+Jones and his fellow researchers have had initial success testing the design in computer simulations and in field tests of prototypes, built from commercially available parts.

 With most of the hard science done, Jones said the next step is for Sandia to partner with a private company to complete testing of the prototype and bring a guided bullet to the marketplace.

 More than $1 million in research and development grants have taken the project this far.
 The bullet has been in development for three years.

 Computer simulations showed an unguided bullet under real-world conditions could miss a target more than a half mile away by nearly 10 yards.
 But according to the patent, a guided bullet would get within eight inches.

 Sandia Labs said the design for the 4-inch-long bullet includes an optical sensor in the nose to detect a laser beam on a target.
 The sensor sends information to guidance and control electronics that use an algorithm in an eight-bit central processing unit to command electromagnetic actuators.
 These actuators steer tiny fins that guide the bullet to the target.

 Jones said there are still some engineering problems to be sorted out that will make the bullet more practical _ for example, it will have to be tough enough to be dropped off the back of a truck and still work.

 Even more innovation will be needed for the manufacturing process.

 "What we want to do is make it cheap enough to make it cost effective for the military to use in a machine gun," he said.
 "It's not going to be millions of dollars, but it's not going to be a buck a piece either."

 Aside from the military, Sandia Labs said potential customers for the bullet could include law enforcement and recreational shooters.